 Leveling additives for an HVLP sprayer

-While water offers a thrifty option for thinning paint, another alternative is using a commercial leveling additive that not only provides a thinner paint that can be more efficiently atomized, it also promotes leveling in the paint to further improve the surface finish.
+While water offers a thrifty option for thinning paint, another alternative is using a commercial leveling additive that not only provides a thinner paint that can be more efficiently atomized, but it also promotes leveling in the paint to further improve the surface finish.